 - Pudendal Neuralgia

 - Pregnancy related pelvic pain both pre and post-partum

 Pelvic Floor dysfunction can be related to the following:

 - Hypotonic Pelvic Floor (Weak pelvic floor muscles): Can contribute to stress incontinence, urge incontinence and pelvic organ prolapse.
 Contrary to popular belief Incontinence is NOT a normal part of aging or effect of childbirth.

 - Hypertonic Pelvic Floor (Tight pelvic floor muscles): Can contribute to Urinary and Fecal Urgency, Urge Incontinence, Chronic Pelvic Pain, Dyspareunia, Vaginismus, Vulvodynia, Pudendal Neuralgia, and Interstitial Cystitis.

-What To Expect From Your Pelvic Floor Physiotherapist:
+What To Expect From Your Pelvic Floor Physical therapist:

 At your initial consultation your Pelvic Floor physical therapists will review your history of symptoms.
-Based on your symptoms your therapist will perform as needed a thorough examination externally evaluating spinal, hip, abdominal, and pelvic mobility and positioning and areas of tissue restriction and tender points.
+Based on your symptoms your physical therapist will perform as needed a thorough examination externally evaluating spinal, hip, abdominal, and pelvic mobility and positioning and areas of tissue restriction and tender points.
 Finally, an internal vaginal/rectal examination is performed to determine whether the pelvic floor is weak or tight.
 The internal evaluation is performed by gently inserting a finger into the vagina and/or rectum and palpating each muscle group to determine its level of function.

-Upon completion of the assessment your therapist will discuss with you the results of the assessment and propose a treatment plan.
+Upon completion of the assessment your physical therapist will discuss with you the results of the assessment and propose a treatment plan.
 Treatments involve both external and internal techniques and may include the following: